-As part of a broader initiative about translation and pre-professional opportunities for students, the Inserra Chair, in collaboration with the Italian Program, has worked with notable Italian organizations such as the titling agency Prescott Studio in Florence and the Sferisterio Arena in Macerata (in collaboration with the local university) to provide Italian students with hands-on projects and summer internships in Italy in 2016 and 2017.
+As part of a broader initiative about translation and pre-professional opportunities for students, the Inserra Chair, in collaboration with the Italian Program, has worked with notable Italian organizations such as the titling agency Prescott Studio in Florence, the Sferisterio Arena in Macerata (in collaboration with the local university), the Italian Trade Agency in New York and Choose New Jersey in Princeton in order to provide Italian students with hands-on projects and internships in 2016, 2017 and 2018.

 - New Internship at the Italian Trade Agency in New York (SU17) and Choose New Jersey in Princeton (W18)